roderik/cargobay/src/animate-form-elements/README.md

 ### Usage
-This element ads an animation on form labels when focusing input elements.
+This element adds an animation on form labels when focusing input elements.
 The animation itself is entirely handled by css.
 The class **'.js-form__input'** is used as the javascript-hook.
 This should be placed on the input element and prevents the animation rolling back when a field is filled in so label and value don't overlap.